fizzbuzz15/buttbot-discord/README.md

 - Initial ButtAI Code
 - Added compaction interval for db on hourly basis so we don't lose any precious butt settings.

-## Contribution

-Look I mean this is just a side project with no real direction or effort so if you want to PR something that will make this even better I will not hesistate to accept it.

 ## License